EternityForest/KaithemAutomation/help.md

 releaselevel may be any of dev, alpha, beta, candidate, final

 Serial is not guaranteed to actually do anything

+#### kaithem.misc.breakpoint

+This does nothing except print a notice.
+It's there so you can find the function in breakpoint.py, and put a breakpoint there.

 ### kaithem.resource